At a Glance

 Treating sleep apnea involves controlling certain lifestyle factors, treating underlying disorders, and using a dedicated sleep apnea treatment method such as continuous positive airway pressure (CPAP) therapy.

 - Continuous positive airway pressure (CPAP) therapy: CPAP therapy blows a steady stream of air into the nose or nose and mouth to keep the airway open during sleep.
 CPAP therapy works very well and is considered a first-line treatment for sleep apnea, but many people stop using it because they find it uncomfortable.
 Finding a comfortable mask and the optimal pressure can help make CPAP therapy more comfortable.
+Your doctor may also prescribe bilevel therapy (BiPAP), which may make it easier to exhale against pressure.

 - Oral appliances: Oral appliances come in the form of mouthguards that pull forward your lower jaw and tongue or just your tongue, helping keep the airway open.
 These devices work well for mild to moderate OSA.